The youth we serve at Eva’s know about systemic barriers.

 “I try to show examples from the news of marginalized individuals who have fought back.
 We talk about how to fight the system and they get very inspired,” she said.

-One of her most stirring examples is the story of Joseph Briggs, a Black man who successfully sued the Durham Regional Police Service for racial profiling.
+One of her most stirring examples is the story of a Black man who successfully sued an Ontario-based police service for racial profiling.

 “The youth are always amazed by this story.
 They see that you can actually fight the system that’s trying to oppress us.
 We want them to feel empowered to navigate through systemic barriers,” said Natalie.

 The workshop wraps up with information on their rights and resources to help youth identify and access safe spaces.
-“We teach them the skill of using the internet to find community services and show them where to learn more about their rights as a young person.”
+“We teach them how to find community services and show them where to learn more about their rights as a young person.”

-Natalie says all programming at Eva’s Phoenix, including life skills, is approached with an anti-oppression lens.
+Natalie says all programming at Eva’s Phoenix is approached with an anti-oppression lens.

 “With everything we do, we talk about being mindful of identities and abilities, and learning how to build a supportive network to help cope with and navigate barriers of all kinds.”